 Charleston County's ability to offer financial incentives (and the minimum requirements to receive them) is rooted in the laws of South Carolina.
 Additional information regarding the County's tax abatements can be found in the notes to the financial statements, in Other Information Note K. The County's decision to offer those incentives is based on its hopes of achieving a competitive advantage to attract and retain industry and improve the local business climate.
-The County looks at not just the benefits/loss itself, but the benefit on the community as a whole (i.e. jobs, indirect sales, new home buying, lower unemployment, etc.) The County's return on investment goes far beyond the numbers and can't necessarily be quantified.
+The County looks at not just the benefits/loss itself, but the benefit for the community as a whole (i.e. jobs, indirect sales, new home buying, lower unemployment, etc.) The County's return on investment goes far beyond the numbers and cannot necessarily be quantified.

-The Charleston County Economic Development Department is charged with regularly monitoring all financial incentive deals with regards to GASB77.
+The Charleston County Economic Development Department is charged with regularly monitoring all financial incentive deals with regard to GASB77.
 When the Economic Development Department submits its annual budget, budgeted revenue is reduced by prior year estimated depreciation of personal property on existing deals.
-New deals are not included in the estimated revenue calculation due to the uncertainty of value associated with them at the time.

-Within the last few months, Charleston County has partnered with a third-party provider for a cost/benefit model.
-At this point in the mission and with today's need for more information, it was a natural progression to implement such a tool.
-The tool will be built out and adapted for Charleston County.
 Governments are typically loss leaders in that they often run deficits in certain areas for others to progress.
-An example would be taking a tax loss to attract a company who in turn will brings jobs which in turn brings people which in turn brings increased retail sales which in turn brings in more tax revenue and so on.
+An example would be taking a tax loss to attract a company who in turn will brings jobs, which in turn brings people, which in turn brings increased retail sales, which in turn brings in more tax revenue and so on.
 It is the opinion of the County that if not for the financial tax incentives, most of the industry that has located here would not have otherwise done so.
 So, the foregone tax revenue is actually a benefit in the long term to the County as a whole.